nmeum/ifupdown-ng-waitif/README.md

 As such, the provided executor blocks in the `up` phase until the interface has reached its desired state or a timeout occurs.
 The executor is implemented in this way to avoid a race condition where the interface changes to `IFF_RUNNING` before the netlink event listener is setup correctly.
 Alternatively, it may be possible only run this executor in the `up` phase and check the interface state manually once via the `SIOCGIFFLAGS` ioctl before the netlink event listener is setup.
-Unfortunately, libml does not seem to provide a wrapper for this ioctl.
+Unfortunately, libmnl does not seem to provide a wrapper for this ioctl.

 ## Installation